RAKETOMET135/Fyzika/README.md

 Learn formulas and more!

 # Info
 Click on buttons to add fractions, lower and upper index and other.
-By clicking on upper/lower part of fraction you select it (green backgroun) and after clicking button to add elements, the elements will be added there.
+By clicking on upper/lower part of fraction you select it (green background) and after clicking button to add elements, the elements will be added there.
+Do not write units using fractions.
 This website is only for learning.

 # Version info (0.0.1)